Sealing granite countertops may not be necessary!

 How To Seal Granite Countertops

 Sealing granite countertops is as easy as spray on, let sit, and wipe off.
 It literally takes minutes.
-And if you’re using a high quality alphatic resin granite sealer, you don’t need to keep re-applying over the years.
+And if you’re using a high quality granite sealer, you don’t need to re-apply for several years.

 As a granite fabricator and installer, we always degrease countertops and give them their final cleaning with denatured alcohol.
 For daily granite care, see how to clean granite countertops daily.
 Denatured alcohol, it turns out, does wonders for cleaning granite and cutting through film buildup on your counters.
 The result is the original shiny surface.